M64GitHub/flagZ/README.md

 ## What It Does Not

-flagZ omits double-dash `--` flags, advanced options, and extra features by design.
+**flagZ** omits double-dash `--` flags, advanced options, and extra features by design.
 It focuses solely on straightforward struct-based flag parsing.
-For complex needs, use a comprehensive library—flagZ prioritizes simplicity and efficiency over extensive functionality.
+For complex needs, use a comprehensive library—**flagZ** prioritizes simplicity and efficiency over extensive functionality.

 ## Why flagZ?